 I don’t know you, but I can tell you this for certain: You Can Do This.
 You can be the writer you’ve always wanted to be.
 Whether you are writing for yourself or hope to one day see your book in print or your feature film on the big screen, the Writers’ Program can help.

 The most important thing I can tell you is that you don’t need permission to call yourself a writer.
 If you, like me, feel that urgent desire to tell a story, I have good news.
 You’re already a writer.

 What is the Writers’ Program?

 The Writers’ Program is one of the most prestigious creative writing and screenwriting continuing education programs in the nation.
 Our open admissions policy and supportive community ensure that all students are inspired and guided to do their best work.
 Our curriculum includes 400 annual writing courses, offered both onsite and online, taught by a diverse corps of 200 published and produced professionals.
-We also offer certificate programs, specializations, literary and screenplay competitions, scholarships, a Writers Studio, and one-on-one mentorships and consultations.
+We also offer certificate programs, specializations, literary and screenplay competitions, scholarships, a Writers Studio, and consultations.